 Founder and Publisher – Hal Niedzviecki

 Hal Niedzviecki is a writer, speaker, culture commentator and editor whose work challenges preconceptions and confronts readers with the offenses of everyday life.
-He is the author of over ten books including the novel The Archaeologists (ARP), a collection of short stories Look Down, This is Where it Must Have Happened (City Lights, April 2011) and the nonfiction book The Peep Diaries: How We’re Learning to Love Watching Ourselves and Our Neighbors (City Lights, 2009).
+He is the author of over ten books including the novel The Archaeologists (ARP), a collection of short stories Look Down, This is Where it Must Have Happened (City Lights, April 2011) and the nonfiction book Trees on Mars: Our Obsession with the Future (Seven Stories Press).

 Co-Publisher – Tara Gordon Flint

 Tara Flint is the Associate Publisher, Business and Circulation Manager at Broken Pencil.
 Tara introduced the spreadsheet to BP in 1999 and brings a broad background in marketing, event planning, finance, and management.
 Tara is responsible for marketing and promotions, circulation, accounting, public relations and fundraising.